 Be sure to introduce the life jacket before you get to the water.
 Mairs suggests letting your dog wear their PFD in the house, taking them for walks in it, feeding them in it, and so on so they can become truly comfortable.
 It’s also important your dog learns how to swim in it.
 “It’s not a given that they will enjoy swimming with it on,” says Mairs.
 “Take them swimming and allow them to build confidence wearing their new outfit by getting them to retrieve or just swim around.”

 Taking It to the Water

-Your last training step is introducing your dog to water life such as geese, other boats, and people swimming.
-Mairs advises that if your dog can’t show control around distractions, you aren’t yet ready to kayak together.
+Your last training step is introducing your dog to water life, including geese, other boats, and people swimming.
+Mairs advises that if your dog can’t show control around distractions, you aren’t yet ready to kayak with your dog.
 But once your dog can exhibit proper self-control, you’re ready to hit the water.